 - Supporting the administrative and organizational structure needed to coordinate and monitor progress

 These five specific priorities are important because collectively they address the vital aspects of campus life at CMU.
 As we focus on these priorities, CMU will begin to reflect in a greater way the diversity that is reflected across the nation and the globe.

 - Determine assessment measures with the assistance of institutional research

 - Determine the amount of resources needed for the initiatives outlined in the plan

 - Determine the appropriate offices that should lead the effort

 A diversity report card will be issued each year by the implementation committee, highlighting the progress made under each diversity priority.
-The Strategic Plan for Advancing Diversity will be central to CMU's diversity efforts and strategic planning for beyond 2010.
 While the Office for Institutional Diversity is taking the lead, only our collective efforts will make this plan a reality.